 You can find a serial number or your 2002 and newer models without having to completely remove your radio, which can be difficult to replace.
 You should press the radio’s power button, which will result in a blank display.

 Make sure your engine is turned off and turn the ignition key to the accessory position.
 Then press the display buttons 1 and 6 on your radio while pressing the power button.
 Your display will show 10 digits, which you should note down.

 The numeric part of your code, which consists of eight characters, will be your serial number.

 How to find your serial number on models older than 2002

-Models older than 2002 will not display a serial number and may be difficult to restore radio functionality.
-You will need to remove your radio completely to get your serial number.
-However, getting it back in could be problematic.
-While you can still reset your Honda radio for models older than 2002, you should consider professional servicing.
+For models older than 2002, no serial number is displayed and it may be difficult to restore radio functionality.
+To obtain your serial number, you must completely remove your radio.
+However, it may be difficult to get it back in.
+Although you can still reset your Honda radio for models older than 2002, you should consider professional maintenance.